 The transplant center is required to report information about the donor’s health to the United Network for Organ Sharing at six months, 12 months, and 24 months post-donation.
 You will be required to commit to follow-up care with either the transplant center nephrologist or your primary physician.

 In the unlikely event that a living donor ever needs a kidney later in life, they are given higher priority on the deceased donor list based on the current allocation system.

 It is important to realize that although living donor kidney transplants are highly successful, problems may occur.
 Sometimes, the kidney is rejected or the original disease that caused kidney failure may return and cause the transplanted kidney to fail.

-The transplant surgeon and nephrologist will discuss risks in further detail with your evaluation appointment.
+The transplant surgeon and nephrologist will discuss risks in further detail during your evaluation appointment.

 Paired Kidney Exchange Program